 Verify Withholding and Correct Underpayments

-If you are working with a tax professional, they will likely have already done projections to ensure accurate estimated payments for investment and other income, but if you are doing your own taxes, now is a good time to visit the IRS withholding calculator and see what, if anything, needs to be done.
+If you are working with a tax professional, they will likely have already done projections to ensure accurate estimated payments for investment and other income.
+But if you are doing your own taxes, visit the IRS withholding calculator and see what, if anything, needs to be done.

 Max Out Your 401(k)